The Budapest location in Europe places it at the crossroads of culture, history, and geography.

 Vibrant colors, complex designs, and fine craftsmanship inspiring wonder abound in the inside decorating.

-Unlike more austere synagogues, Kazinczy Street Synagogue presents a clearly Hungarian look through combining conventional Jewish motifs with the lively, organic forms characteristic of Art Nouveau architecture.
+Kazinczy Street Synagogue stands out with its distinct Hungarian style.
+It blends traditional Jewish designs with the lively, organic shapes of Art Nouveau architecture.

 Kazinczy Street Synagogue in the Jewish Quarter